In Mexico City, the largest city in the country, all regional cuisines of the country are represented and accessible.

 While there are many sweets to choose from, here are a few not to miss in Mexico’s capital.

-16- Artisanal Ice Cream
+16. Artisanal Ice Cream

-The history of Mexican ice-cream dates back to pre-Hispanic times, according to Fany Gerson in her book Mexican Ice-Cream.
+The history of Mexican ice cream dates back to pre-Hispanic times, according to Fany Gerson in her book Mexican Ice Cream.

-The traditional ice cream making method is labor intensive and and uses a wide array of fresh fruit flavors.
-The main ingredients whether strawberry, orange, nuts, cheese, mole, horchata or even tequila stand out.
+The main ingredients, whether strawberry, orange, nuts, cheese, mole, horchata, or even tequila stand out.

 Be sure to sample and discover the world of Mexican frozen treats at either of the following ice cream stores.